mekanika/skematic/README.md

 2. `defaults`: Apply default values
 3. `generate`: Compute and apply generated values
 4. `transform`: Run transform functions on values
+5. `strip`: Removes matching field values after all other formatting

 Meaning if you have an uppercase transform, it will run AFTER your generate methods, thus uppercasing whatever they produce.